jasontranDA/capstone_project_da401_fall2024/README.md

   install.packages(c("data.table", "dplyr", "ggplot2", "stargazer", "margins", "kableExtra"))
   ```

-3. **Run Scripts**:
+3. **Run the Project Code**:
-- Start with running the data cleaning script in the project code quarto documents:
+- Run the Quarto document in the codes/ folder to reproduce the analysis
   ```
-  Rscript codes/Project_code.qmd
+  codes/Project_code.qmd
   ```
 - Follow up with any update for exploratory analysis and modeling using the notebooks in `codes/`.